-Forex trading is the buying and selling of currency pairs.
-For example, a forex trader would sell USD (US Dollars) and buy ZAR (South African Rand) with the hopes that the value of the ZAR increases.
+Forex trading is speculating on (buying and selling) the value of currency pairs.
+For example, a Forex trader would sell USD (US Dollars) and buy ZAR (South African Rand) with the hopes that the value of the ZAR increases.
 When the value of the ZAR increases, the trader sells the ZAR currency making a profit.
 Forex trading is done using a Forex broker on the Internet as they will be your link to the International money markets.

 Sign up with a broker

 |$ 5||CySEC Regulated.||Sign Up|

 |$ 200||CySEC Regulated.||Sign Up|

 |$ 100||FSB Regulated.||Sign Up|